ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 #######

 Under ``NoImplicitStagePersistence``, modules may export bindings only if they are available at level 0.
+All top-level bindings are introduced at level 0, types, data constructors, functions and so on as well as modules imported at level 0.
+These things can therefore be exported from a module.

 For example, the following is rejected::